yuanxinguan-topo/yuanxinguan-topo.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I am a Ph.
-D. student in School of Mathematical Sciences, Fudan University.
+I am a Ph.D. student at the School of Mathematical Sciences, Fudan University.
 My advisor is Professor Zhi Lü.
 My research interests lie in algebraic topology and related fields, with a main focus on equivariant geometric bordism.